pradeepin2/create-web-component-typescript/README.md

 # create-web-component-typescript

-This is a sample example of creating a web component in typescript and hosting on github pages
+Note: This is very inefficient way, but a possibility for to understand how ts file is compiled This is a sample example of creating a web component in typescript and hosting on github pages

 All the development is done online in browser.